The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-As an example we considered the experience from the \babar\ Silicon Vertex Tracker (SVT) DSSD sensors, produced by the Micron company with a design similar to the one used for our SVD sensors.
+As an example, the experience from the \babar\ Silicon Vertex Tracker (SVT) DSSD sensors, produced by Micron with a design similar to the one used for our SVD sensors can be considered.
 The \babar\ SVT was exposed to a radiation field similar to the one expected in the SVD.
-The SVT sensors were successfully operated for several years in \babar\ reaching a total integrated dose of about 4.5 Mrad~\cite{TheBABAR:2013jta}.
+The SVT sensors were successfully operated for several years in \babar\ reaching a total integrated dose of about 4.5~Mrad~\cite{TheBABAR:2013jta}.
 In addition during the lifetime of the \babar\ experiment several irradiation campaigns were performed on the DSSD sensors to futher study the effect of bulk damage, that was not negligible in that background environment.
-During these tests, described in \cite{Rashevskaya:2002nd} and \cite{Bettarini:2005im}, dedicated test structures, single DSSD sensors and an entire module, with sensors connected to the readout electronics, were irradiated with a 0.9 GeV electron beam, up to about 9 Mrad, corresponding to an equivalent neutron fluence of about $2.7 \times 10^{13}~ \rm{ n_{eq}/cm^2}$.
-The measured electrical properties of the sensor and the charge collection efficiency of the full module proved that the DSSD detectors can be successfully operated without any problem up to the final irradiation step of 9 Mrad.
-No issue were found even after type-inversion, reached at about 2-3 Mrad for that sensor with initial depletion voltage of 25V.
-A modest decrease of the charge collection efficiency, below 10\% was reported for the final irradiation step, together with and an increase in the sensor leakage current of about 2~$\mu$A/Mrad/cm$^2$ at 23~\celsius{}, compatible with observation in the BaBar sensors, of about 1~$\mu$A/Mrad/cm$^2$ at 20~\celsius{}.
+During these tests, described in \cite{Rashevskaya:2002nd} and \cite{Bettarini:2005im}, dedicated test structures, single DSSD sensors, and an entire module, with its sensors connected to the readout electronics, were irradiated with a 0.9 GeV electron beam, up to about 9 Mrad, corresponding to an equivalent neutron fluence of about \qty{2.7e13}{n\ensuremath{_\mathrm{eq}}/\cm\squared}.
+The measured electrical properties of the sensor and the charge collection efficiency of the full module proved that the DSSD detectors can be successfully operated without any problem up to the final irradiation step of 9~Mrad.
+No issues were found even after type-inversion, reached at about 2--3~Mrad for that sensor with initial depletion voltage of \qty{25}{\V}.
+After the final irradiation step a modest decrease of the charge collection efficiency, below 10\%, was reported, together with an increase in the sensor leakage current of about \qty{2}{\uA/Mrad/\cm\squared} at \qty{23}{\degreeCelsius}, similar to the observations in the BaBar sensors of about \qty{1}{\uA/Mrad/\cm\squared} at \qty{20}{\degreeCelsius}.